pouriavj/capital-quiz/README.md

 ## 🚀 Features

+## ✨ Features

+- Users are shown a country and must guess its capital.
+- The app gives a **score for each correct capital** guessed.
-- Randomly selects countries for quiz questions from a PostgreSQL database
+- Questions are selected randomly from a PostgreSQL database containing countries and capitals.
-- Tracks total correct answers per session
-- Uses **server-side rendering** with EJS
+- The total score is tracked and displayed to the user.
-- Simple and responsive design with CSS
+- Simple and interactive quiz interface with input validation.

 ---
 ## 📸 Demo